 We don't create good coffee, we preserve it.

 The coffee trade is long and slow.
-To get that fresh cup of Kaldi's coffee to taste its best, we start by sourcing the world's finest beans.
-That means constantly traveling to origin to find better coffees and let farmers know what we want.
+To get that fresh cup of Kaldi's coffee to taste its best, we start by sourcing the world's finest coffees.
+That means constantly traveling to origin to find better coffees and let our farming partners know what we want.

 Luckily, coffee is grown in many different places around the world.
 Each of these places has its own set of cultural habits regarding coffee cultivation.